UPPMAX/programming_formalisms/docs/deployment/documentation.md

     - Open the file ``learners/README-EXT.md``

     - Be inspired by the examples above
-    - Include the section "About" which should give some background of what the program does and how to run it.
+    - Include the section "**About**" which should give some background of what the program does and how to run it.
-    - Include the section 'Getting started'
+    - Include the section '**Getting started**'

     - When done, make pull request to main